Dražeta: Hrisovulje of Dečani

 According to "Srpski prezimenik" (Dr Velimir Mihajlović, Novi Sad, 2002), Dražetin was a surname in this case, while Milica Grković (Imena u Dečanskim hrisovuljama, Novi Sad, 1983) think that it was a name.

 Montenegrin defters

 The "Harač defter of Montenegro" (Ottoman tax record) from 1521 mention a person with name Dražeta Radivoj in the village Desići in Montenegro.
-The same person is also mentioned in "Imperial defter for Montenegro and nahije of Grbalj" from 1523, although with aslight difference: the person is mentioned as Dražeta Radonja and the village is mentioned as Lešnji Desići, but it is sure that it is the same village and the same person.
+The same person is also mentioned in "Imperial defter for Montenegro and nahije of Grbalj" from 1523, although with a slight difference: the person is mentioned as Dražeta Radonja and the village is mentioned as Lešnji Desići, but it is sure that it is the same village and the same person.
 However, it cannot be said for sure whether Dražeta is a given name or a surname of this person.

 Katastig of Patriarchate of Peć

 Name Dražeta is mentioned in the place Berčul in Banat, in 1660.
 It was recorded in the "Holly katastig of monasteries of the Holly and Great Church of the Patriarchate of Peć".
 "Katastig" is a list which contains records who donated what to the Patriarchate of Peć.
 When mandataries of the patriarch visited Berčul in 1660, this inscription was written: